 You are here

-13 Things to See & Do in Capitol Hill
+12 Things to See & Do on Capitol Hill

-From halls of power to food halls, the Hill is forever hopping.
+From halls of power to food halls, historic Capitol Hill is forever hopping with activities and events.

-It’s the center of the U.S. government, the center of the city and is a central hub for locals and visitors alike.
+It’s the center of the U.S. government, the center of the city and a central hub for locals and visitors alike.
 Mini neighborhoods like Eastern Market and Barracks Row comprise Capitol Hill, highlighting its unique blend of federal and local diversions.
-Here are the things we think you should do in the neighborhood.
+Here are some great ways to explore the neighborhood.

 The intimate playhouse at the world’s greatest collection of Bard’s works was modeled after an Elizabethan inn, with tiered wooden balconies and carved oak columns.
 It hosts classical plays, concerts and readings throughout the year.